 Here’s where your concealer comes in: Grab a small brush, dip it into your concealer, and apply it along the top and bottom edges of your eyebrows.
 Be sure to blend until it’s even.
 Finish things off with a bit of the L’Oréal Paris True Match Lumi Shimmerista Highlighting Powder under your arch, then seal the deal with a swipe of the L’Oréal Paris Unbelievabrow Longwear Waterproof Brow Gel to set your brows in place.

-If lipstick bleeding and smudging is practically the bane of your existence, we have good news—concealer makeup can save the day.
+If lipstick bleeding and smudging is practically the bane of your existence, we have news you’ll be happy to hear: concealer makeup can save the day.
 All you need is a fine-tipped brush and a long-wear concealer to get the job done.
 Simply pick up a little concealer with your brush and go around the natural line of your lips to clean up your pout.
 Best of all, this hack highlights and creates the illusion of fuller lips.

 Editor’s note: Some people also use concealer in place of nude lipstick, but we’d recommend sticking with a product actually meant for your pout.

 Thanks to concealer, sculpted cheekbones are perfectly accessible to everyone.
 You can carve out your cheekbones by contouring with a concealer that’s a couple of shades darker than your skin tone.
 If you’re asking how to apply concealer so that it sculpts your face, grab the L’Oréal Paris Infallible Full Wear Concealer Waterproof, Full Coverage in a shade that works for you.
 Apply stripes of it down the sides of your nose, below your cheekbones, on your temples, and along your jawline, then blend out with a makeup sponge.
 Ta-da, now look at those angular features!

 Next: 7 Places On Your Face To Apply Highlighter

 Sign up for the latest beauty news, product samples and coupons